The Sonosite Story

-SonoSite began when the United States Department of Defense awarded a DARPA1 grant to SonoSite’s parent company, ATL Ultrasound.
-The mission from the governement was clear: Create an ultrasound machine portable and rugged enough to be carried into battle and brought to a trauma patient's side.
-It took over a decade of expertise in leveraging digital ultrasound and integrated circuit technology to complete the project, but the result was SonoSite’s first point-of-care ultrasound machine—the SonoSite 180.
+Sonosite began when the United States Department of Defense awarded a DARPA1 grant to Sonosite’s parent company, ATL Ultrasound.
+The mission from the government was clear: Create an ultrasound machine portable and rugged enough to be carried into battle and brought to a trauma patient's side.
+It took over a decade of expertise in leveraging digital ultrasound and integrated circuit technology to complete the project, but the result was Sonosite’s first point-of-care ultrasound machine—the Sonosite 180.

 The Early Years

 Brought to market in 1998, the Sonosite 180 represented a major step forward in technology and a revolutionary approach to healthcare.
 For the first time clinicians had a tool that made bringing ultrasound to any patient, anywhere, at anytime, a possibility.
 Watch Fujifilm Sonosite's Chief Medical Officer explain what the early days of point-of-care ultrasound were like and how having a machine at the bedside changed the course of patient care.